vesoft-inc/nebula/docs/manual-EN/2.query-language/3.language-structure/keywords-and-reserved-words.md

 Keywords are words that have significance in nGQL.
 Certain keywords are reserved and require special treatment for use as identifiers.

 Non-reserved keywords are permitted as identifiers without quoting.
+All the non-reserved keywords are automatically converted to lower case.
 Reserved words are permitted as identifiers if you quote them with single or double quotes such as \`AND\`.

 ```ngql
 nebula> CREATE TAG TAG(name string);